 The truth is that this side of the hobby is expensive no matter how you go about it.
 However, there’s nothing quite like adding a saltwater aquarium fish to a new tank for the first time ever.

-How Hard Is It To Setup A Saltwater Aquarium?
+How Hard Is It To Assemble?

 Though more expensive, a saltwater aquarium isn’t necessarily more difficult to set up or maintain than a freshwater aquarium.